 - Sensitivity to Overcharging: Gel batteries are sensitive to overcharging, leading to reduced lifespan and performance if not properly managed.

-- Temperature Sensitivity: Gel batteries may experience reduced performance in extreme hot and cold temperatures compared to other battery types.
+- Temperature Sensitivity: Gel batteries may perform less well in extreme hot and cold temperatures than other battery types.

 - Initial Cost: Gel batteries have a higher upfront cost than traditional lead-acid batteries.
 However, their maintenance-free nature may offset this over time.